IHE/ITI.Finance/input/pagecontent/volume-1.md

 #### 1:XX.4.2.1 Use Case \#1: Enroll Household or Beneficiary

-A field agent of the national insurance provider registers a household into a specific insurance scheme.
+A field agent of the national insurance provider registers the members of a household into a specific insurance scheme.

 ##### 1:XX.4.2.1.1 Enroll Household or Beneficiary Use Case Description